saint11/DeadWeight/source/dungeon/dungeon_level_3.md

 ## 3 Weavers Chamber
 Behind the barricade is a big cave.
 Lots os empty clothes, coffins and loose pieces or armor are scattered around.
 A huge symbol is drawn on the ground.
 2 [tomb weavers] are here.
 These monsters are probably way too strong for the players to deal with, they should consider just sealing them there.
+Killing the weavers will also deal with the curse.

 A book of prayers to the old god **Gyrrath** is on the ground. *This can be a hook for the next adventure*.